This privacy notice outlines how we process personal data on this website, including when providing the services offered here.

 To the extent that we process your personal data, you have the following rights as the data subject:

-- Should your personal data be subject to processing, you have the right to obtain information concerning what personal data have been stored (Art.
+If your personal data are processed, you have the right obtain information about the personal data stored concerning you (Art.
 15 GDPR).

-- Should the personal data be incorrect, you have the right to have such data rectified (Art.
+If inaccurate data are processed, you have the right to rectification (Art.
 16 GDPR).

 Many data processing procedures may only be performed with your express consent.
 You may, at any time, withdraw any consent that you have provided.
 The lawful nature of the data processing performed until receipt of your withdrawal of consent will remain unaffected.
 Right to object to data processing in special cases and for direct marketing purposes pursuant to Article 21 GDPR:

 a) Direct advertising (Art.
 21 GDPR)

 Should data be processed on the basis of Art.
 6(1)(e) or (f) GDPR, you have the right, at any time – on grounds arising from your particular situation – to object to your personal data being processed; this also applies to any form of profiling based on the aforementioned provisions.
 The legal basis on which any processing of data is founded is outlined in this Privacy Notice.
 In the event that you object, we will cease processing your personal data unless we can prove that compelling, legitimate interests exist that override your interests, rights and freedoms or that the processing of your data serves to assert, exercise or defend legal claims (Right to object pursuant to Art.
 21(1) GDPR).